deanrobertcook/acht/content/hire-me.md

 - tailwindcss and [utility classes](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/),
 - a bunch of CSS fundamentals (thank you [Kevin Powell](https://www.youtube.com/kepowob)!),
 - the basics of responsive design (try it out!) and media queries,
-- some typography, color theory and layout basics
+- some typography, color theory and layout basics,
 - the importance of HTML semantics,
 - more React and JavaScript,
 - testing with Jest,